 - Flu-like symptoms

 These are signs of an exacerbation, and the quicker you receive treatment, the better.
-Spread awareness of COPD to your friends and family for COPD Awareness Month.
+Locate your nearest CHI St. Luke's Health emergency room today.